rsokl/Learning_Python/docs_backup/_sources/intro.rst.txt

 ----------------
 This is not even close to being exhaustive treatment of the Python language, and is not sufficient to become a "complete" Python user.
 But it will hopefully provide a solid enough foundation that acquiring those missing pieces will be relatively easy.

 This is also not a deep "Python for Data Science" resource.
 It will not teach you how to use machine learning and data analysis libraries like sci-kit learn and Pandas, or how to make advanced visualizations.
-But, it *will* equip you with a deep enough enough understanding of NumPy and concepts like array broadcasting and vectorization, such that picking these libraries up will be relatively simple.
+But, it *will* equip you with a deep enough understanding of NumPy, including concepts like array broadcasting and vectorization.
+NumPy is such an essential component to doing numerical work in Python that it has deeply influenced essentially all other major STEM-related Python libraries (sci-kit, TensorFlow, PyTorch, Pandas).
+Understanding NumPy well will make these other libraries much easier to pick up later.

 What about Python textbooks?